Facility Capital Project Supervisor

 The new Meridian Place & Memorial Square will be the ‘event epicentre’ of the Downtown throughout all seasons.
 This will include the kickoff to the festive season with the annual Tree Lighting Ceremony.
-Over the past two years, and in anticipation of this new space, the Downtown Barrie BIA has begun planning for an enhanced Tree & Festive Lighting Ceremony and Santa Claus Parade, which will all be part of Noella!
+Over the two years leading up to the project start, and in anticipation of this new space, the Downtown Barrie BIA began planning for an enhanced Tree & Festive Lighting Ceremony and Santa Claus Parade, which will all be part of Noella!

 The Downtown Barrie BIA is looking forward to featuring an iconic fully lit Christmas tree each festive season, working with The Rotary Club of Barrie to expand their beautiful animated light displays into Meridian Place, and with The Chamber of Commerce to enhance the Santa Claus parade.
 Bolstered by the City of Barrie’s festive fireworks, Noella will become a signature festival for our region and beyond!

-The project started in June 2017 and is expected to be completed by summer 2018.
-Fred Grant Street was permanently closed on June 1.
+The project started in June 2017 and was completed in June 2018.

-As part of the project, Memorial Square will significantly increase in size to accommodate larger ceremonial procedures, and the cenotaph will be relocated to make it the central focus of the square.
+As part of the project, Memorial Square has significantly increased in size to accommodate larger ceremonial procedures, and the cenotaph was relocated to make it the central focus of the square.

 This new gathering space will become a central part of Barrie.
 It will be a place that accommodates large events, showcases local talent and connects our downtown to the waterfront.